Fax: Digital

-Fax Over IP (FoIP) can transmit and receive pre-digitized documents at near-realtime speeds using ITU-T recommendation T.38 to send digitised images over an IP network using JPEG compression.
+Fax Over IP (FoIP) can transmit and receive pre-digitized documents using ITU-T recommendation T.38 to send digitised images over an IP network using JPEG compression.
 T.38 is designed to work with VoIP services and often supported by analog telephone adapters used by legacy fax machines that need to connect through a VoIP service.
 Scanned documents are limited to the amount of time the user takes to load the document in a scanner and for the device to process a digital file.
 The resolution can vary from as little as 150 DPI to 9600 DPI or more.
 This type of faxing is not related to the e-mail–to–fax service that still uses fax modems at least one way.

 Class

 Computer modems are often designated by a particular fax class, which indicates how much processing is offloaded from the computer's CPU to the fax modem.